enliangwu/android_app/README.md

 - Task 2: add an operations logging and analysis function to your Task 1 web service.

 ## Task 1: Mobile to Cloud Application

 Design and build a distributed application that works between a mobile phone and the cloud.
 Specifically, develop a native Android application that communicates with a web service that you deployed to Heroku.
+The web service deployed to Heroku is a simple RESTful API.

 The following is a diagram of the components in Task 1.
 ![](image/Diagram1.png)

-The web service deployed to Heroku should be a simple RESTful API.

-My application takes a username string from the user, and to give user recommend activity by clicking“Find Activity”Button.
-User is able to choose“Do it”or“ Try another activity”by clicking the corresponding button and also able to return to find activity just by clicking“Back to find activity”button.
+My application takes a username string from the user, and to give user recommend activity by clicking "Find Activity" Button.
+User is able to choose "Do it" or "Try another activity" by clicking the corresponding button and also able to return to find activity just by clicking "Back to find activity" button.
-Here is how my application meets the task requirements:

 ## 1. Implement a native Android application

 The name of my native Android application project in Android Studio is: Project4Android